jacebrowning/slackoff/README.md

 # Overview

-Automatically sign out of Slack workspaces (on macOS) to minimize distractions during or after working hours.
+Slackoff is a quick way to sign out of a company Slack workspace at the end of the day to improve one's work-life balance.
+It can also be used to sign out of "fun" Slack workspaces to avoid distractions during normal working hours.

 [![Build Status](https://img.shields.io/github/workflow/status/jacebrowning/slackoff/main)](https://github.com/jacebrowning/slackoff/actions)
 [![Coverage Status](https://img.shields.io/codecov/c/gh/jacebrowning/slackoff)](https://codecov.io/gh/jacebrowning/slackoff)